The Road Ahead

-Safer public transport use
+Using public transport safely

 - Stand back from the kerb when waiting for a bus.

 - Watch your step when you get on and off the bus.
-Make sure you have at least one hand free to use the handrails.

 - Keep hold of a handrail when you get on the bus to avoid falls as the bus starts moving.